 Must I be under the Auto-Inclusion Scheme (AIS)?

 An Auto-Inclusion Scheme (AIS) for employment income is available for employers to electronically submit the IR8A information to the tax authority (IRAS).
 It allows employers to declare the lump sum amounts with less effort compared to completing the hardcopy IR8A form.
 This also benefits employees, because they don’t need to manually update it themselves.
 After all, their employer has directly updated their information onto their tax portal.

-As of 2021, participating in AIS is mandatory for employers with 7 or more employees (more information on participation).
-But what if you are an employer with 7 or more employees who did not receive any notification from IRAS to participate IRAS?
+But what if you are an employer with 5 or more employees who did not receive any notification from IRAS to participate IRAS?
 In this case, do inform IRAS at firstname.lastname@example.org, as they will need to send a letter to you to participate in AIS!

 One-click submission via IRAS-approved HR system